bitnami/containers/bitnami/wavefront-prometheus-storage-adapter/README.md

+# Deprecation notice

+Remove Wavefront Prometheus Adapter container since this installation method has been deprecated in favor of the Kubernetes Operator.

-# Wavefront Prometheus Adapter packaged by Bitnami
+## Wavefront Prometheus Adapter packaged by Bitnami

 ## What is Wavefront Prometheus Adapter?